 We will continue to lead the UK’s response to climate change, acting sooner than the government’s goal by making substantial progress within the next decade to deliver Net Zero.
 We will use our experience and achievements to advocate to the UK government in order to accelerate the delivery of ambitious local climate action.
 With greater powers and funding, we would go further.

-We will do everything within our power and influence to rapidly reduce our greenhouse gas emissions.
-We will bring our council emissions to Net Zero by 2030* and we will work with our residents and businesses to bring our wider communities’ emissions in line with Net Zero as soon as possible (and by 2045* at the latest).
+We commit to do everything within our power and influence to rapidly reduce our greenhouse gas emissions and work with our residents and businesses to bring our wider communities’ emissions in line with Net Zero as soon as possible.

-We pledge to assess our largest impacts on climate change, prioritise where action needs to be taken and measure and monitor progress towards targets.
+We pledge to understand our impact on climate change, prioritise where action needs to be taken and monitor progress towards our goals.
 We will reduce our emissions at source and limit the use of carbon offsets as part of the global effort to avoid the worst impacts of climate change.

 By November 2020, more than 110 local authorities had signed up to our ‘100% clean energy by 2050’ pledge.
 Read the pledge with all 112 signatories, and check out our State of the Network Report that marked UK100's first five years.